yoshuawuyts/speaking/2016-08-cascadiafest/proposal.md

 Browser Day

 ### Additional Talk Information
-In the last decade frameworks started at jQuery, progressed through Backbone and Angular before arriving at React.
-On each iteration, everything has been rebuilt and existing logic has generally been thrown out with the bath water.
-It's not odd that with lacking stable foundations, people [express being fatigued][jsf].
+In the last decade framework popularity started at jQuery, progressed through Backbone and Angular and arrived at React.
+Every iteration, everything has been rebuilt and existing logic has been thrown out with the bath water.
+It's not odd some people [express being fatigued][jsf].

 Wouldn't it be nice if change was instigated not because we're pressured into it, but because we choose to?
-That is exactly what [bel][bae], [yo-yo][yo] and [morphdom][md] propose we do - treating the DOM as the source of truth, and managing the DOM directly, while not forgetting the patterns and best practices we've gathered over the years.
+That is exactly what [bel][bae], [yo-yo][yo] and [morphdom][md] propose we do - by treating DOM nodes as the interface, we can finally liberate ourselves from frameworks and start creating the components we want, using the very best practices we've gathered over the years.

-I've been an early adopter of React, have a reasonable number of [virtual-dom components][avd], have been involved with the precursors of `yo-yo` and `bel` ([base-element][be], [vel][vel]) and have [given talks][vw] about `virtual-dom` in the past.
+I've been an early adopter of React, have a reasonable number of [virtual-dom components][avd], have been involved with the precursors of `yo-yo` ([base-element][be], [vel][vel]) and have [given talks][vw] about `virtual-dom` in the past.

 To my knowledge no prior talks about `yo-yo` and `bel` have been given at conferences before.
-I'd like people to question existing practices, and provide them with a bit of faith that we're finally closing in on ecosystem stability.

 [avd]: https://github.com/sethvincent/awesome-virtual-dom
 [vw]: https://github.com/yoshuawuyts/talks/blob/master/2016-02-melbjs/README.md